codinasion-archive/codinasion-programme/programme/pattern-3/README.md

 # Print Square Pattern

-Write a Python programme to print the given square pattern.
+Write a Python programme to print the given pattern.

 ```
 Input: 3